stefanopochet/n8n_aws_launcher/README.md

 4. **Configure Stack Details**:
    - Enter a stack name, e.g., `n8nawslauncher` (or any name you prefer).
-   - For **EC2 Key Pair Name**, input the name of an existing EC2 KeyPair for SSH access.
-If you don't have one, you can leave it blank.
    - For **EC2 Instance Type**, select your preferred instance type. `t3.micro` is recommended for AWS Free Tier and should suffice for minimal workflows.

 5. **Review and Create**: